lisp-docs/process-dpans3r/output/chap-8/i-b-dictionary/_defstruct_macro.md

 :include causes the structure being defined to have the same slots as the included structure.
-This is done in such a way that the *reader* functions for the included structure also work on the structure being defined.
+This is done in such a way that the <GlossaryTerm styled={true} term={"reader"}><i>reader</i></GlossaryTerm> functions for the included structure also work on the structure being defined.
 In this example, an astronaut therefore has five slots: the three defined in person and the two defined in astronaut itself.
-The *reader* functions defined by the person structure can be applied to instances of the astronaut structure, and they work correctly.
-Moreover, astronaut has its own *reader* functions for components
+The <GlossaryTerm styled={true} term={"reader"}><i>reader</i></GlossaryTerm> functions defined by the person structure can be applied to instances of the astronaut structure, and they work correctly.
+Moreover, astronaut has its own <GlossaryTerm styled={true} term={"reader"}><i>reader</i></GlossaryTerm> functions for components